 Taiwan is the only country in the top three with enough expats living abroad with their dependent children for it to feature in the Family Life Index, coming in 8th out of 45 countries.

-Over one-third of expats in Taiwan (34%) are completely satisfied with their jobs, more than double the global average of 16%.
+Overall, only half of expats in Ecuador are satisfied with their level of job security, just under the global average of 56%.